Situated in the Adirondack Park, Moon

 space that borders thousands of acres of uninterrupted state protected

-Moon Shadow Lodge offers overnight accommodations featuring two
+Moon Shadow Lodge offers overnight accommodations featuring a Lodge with two

 guest rooms with full bath and one dormitory/bunk room.
 The Lodge